albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Title:** Prevent crashes from oversized embedding batches.
     -   **Status:** `Resolved`
     -   **Description:** Added a safeguard in `cortex_backbone_provider.py` to handle cases where a single text item exceeds the maximum token limit for embedding.
 The code now truncates oversized items before adding them to a batch, preventing the embedding process from crashing and ensuring that large documents can be processed reliably.

+-   **ID:** `CORE-BUG-003`
+    -   **Title:** GPU Driver Verification Fails on Some Android Devices.
+    -   **Status:** `Open`
+    -   **Description:** The `vulkaninfo` check during the Mesa build process fails on some Android devices, causing the system to unnecessarily fall back to CPU mode even if the GPU is functional.
+This appears to be a false negative from the verification step.

 ### Refactors